Spinning Particles in Quantum Mechanics and Quantum Field Theory: Conclusions

 \section{Conclusions}

-As I said at the beginning, in this short introduction to the worldline formalism I have concentrated on the case of gauge boson amplitudes, or the corresponding effective actions, since it is for those calculations that the formalism has been developed to the point where it offers distinct advantages over the standard Feynman diagram approach.
+As we said at the beginning, in this short introduction to the worldline formalism we have concentrated on the case of gauge boson amplitudes, or the corresponding effective actions, since it is for those calculations that the formalism has been developed to the point where it offers distinct advantages over the standard Feynman diagram approach.
 This does not mean that the formalism cannot be applied to, e.g., amplitudes involving external fermions, or other couplings such as Yukawa or axial interactions; however there is still a dearth of convincing state-of-the-art applications.
-Moreover, we have restricted ourselves to the one-loop case, despite of the fact that at least for QED Feynman already had given a path integral construction of the full S-matrix to all loop orders.
+Moreover, we have restricted ourselves to the one-loop case (but see Chapter 3 for tree level applications), despite the fact that at least for QED Feynman had already given a path integral construction of the full S-matrix to all loop orders.
 Here the reason was lack of time rather than lack of nice examples; the worldline formalism has been applied to a recalculation of the two-loop QED $\beta$ function as well as of the two-loop correction to the Euler-Heisenberg Lagrangian (\ref{EHfin}) (these calculations are summarized in \cite{41}).
-This is unfortunate, since the property of the formalism to enable one to combine various different Feynman diagrams into a single integral representation, which I mentioned in connection with the $N$-photon amplitudes, becomes much more interesting at higher loops.
+This is unfortunate, since the property of the formalism to enable one to combine various different Feynman diagrams into a single integral representation, which we mentioned in connection with the $N$-photon amplitudes, becomes much more interesting at higher loops.
 See \cite{15} and \cite{41} for a detailed discussion of these multiloop QED issues and calculations.